GeoBigData/gbdx-training/README.md

 2. Download and install the [Docker client](https://www.docker.com).

-3. Test your installation - open Docker and test that the following code doesn't result in an error.
+3. Test your installation - open a terminal/cmd window and copy and paste the following command.
+This should output info about your Docker installation.

     ```
     docker --version